-The Commission held 26 formal meetings, eight informal meetings and five telephone conference calls during the 2002-2003 financial year.
-These were devoted primarily to the Aboriginal Customary Laws reference, and related project management issues, finalising the Report on Judicial Review of Administrative Decisions and the final Discussion Paper on the Law of Contempt reference.
-The Commission also met with the Attorney General twice during 2002-2003 to discuss the progress of the Aboriginal Customary Laws reference.
+The Commission held 21 formal meetings and 9 informal meetings during the 2003/04 financial year.
+These were devoted primarily to the Aboriginal Customary Laws reference, and related project management issues.
+The Commission also met with the Attorney General once during 2003/04 to discuss the progress of the Aboriginal Customary Laws reference.

-The staff
+The Staff